 Their meeting might look like just two men having coffee, but they are intentionally focusing on growing in their Christian faith.
-The morning's curriculum is a small binder called Real Faith, by Priority Associates, the ministry of Campus Crusade Rose and Omar now work with.
+The morning's curriculum is a small binder called Real Faith, by Cru's city ministry, who Rose and Omar now work with.

 Each week, Omar mentors 9 other men like Joe, usually meeting them early to accommodate the schedules of the businessmen and fathers.
 They respect and love Omar, a classic grandfather-figure.

 Rose, likewise, is a spiritual grandmother to many, she mentors women of all ages.
 Her appointments are primarily in the morning at home; the couple has only one car.

 Honesty and Life Lessons Key to Mentoring Success